-Butterfly valves belong to quarter-turn rotational motion valves family and used primarily to stop, regulate, or start the flow.
+Butterfly valves belong to the quarter-turn rotational motion valves family and are used primarily to stop, regulate, or start the flow.
 The term “butterfly” in a butterfly valve is actually a disk that is connected to a rod.
 When this rod rotates the disk by 90° the butterfly valve opens or closes.
-Butterfly valves are popular in industry because of their lightweight, fast operation, and low costs.
+Butterfly valves are popular in the industry because of their lightweight, fast operation, and low costs.
 These valves use handles, gears, or automatic actuators for operation as per the requirement.

 Butterfly Valve Uses

 The use of Butterfly valves is broad and wide.
 Some typical applications of butterfly valves are in the water supply, wastewater treatment, slurry services, fire protection, air and gas supply, vacuum services, lubrication system, chemical and oil industries, fuel handling systems, power generation, compressed air and gas services, steam services, food processing, pharmaceutical, marine systems, and sanitary valve application.
 Basically, Butterfly Valves are suitable for use in